d-bl/MAE-gf/docs/counting.md

 ### Quartets of words

+Word p is vertically mirrored in word q, q is horizontally mirrored in d; d is vertically mirrored in b; b is horizontally mirrored in p.
 In our catalogue, we only list the word with the least lexicographic representation.
 Some words, like ctct gives themselves when vertically or horizontally mirrored.
-Word p is vertically mirrored in word q, q is horizontally mirrored in d; d is vertically mirrored in b; b is horizontally mirrored in p.
+Please note: in this quartet, the mirrored words follow the rules set above, so all words start with "c".
 Examples: { ccrclc , cclcrc , crclcc, clcrcc }; { ctct }

 ### Limitations